andizq/discminer/discminer/pca/README.md

 beam-aware radial domain.
 The dominant-mode orientation slope divides the coefficient phase slope by the mode number, making winding rates comparable across modes.

+Both total and non-axisymmetric normalizations are always stored in the ECSV table. `--angular-normalization total`, the default, displays mode power relative to the complete eigenimage.
+Use `--angular-normalization nonaxisymmetric` to display mode power relative to the power remaining after the radial-ring mean is removed.
+This option changes the displayed `m=2`, peak-mode, and low-order modeled fractions; it does not allow `m=0` to become the dominant mode and does not change phase coherence or orientation slopes.

+The angular-mode table also stores `eigenimage_f_peak_fitted`, the share of the modeled low-order power carried by the dominant mode.
+This differs from the modeled fraction: the modeled fraction measures the combined power in all modes from `m=1` through `m_max`, whereas the peak fraction measures only the strongest of those modes.
+The total-power bookkeeping columns separate the axisymmetric, modeled low-order, and unresolved or higher-order contributions.

 ### Disc-plane ring geometry